Labeling CD-Rs with Adhesive Labels

 (B.C., Canada)

-First, in the short term, an adhesive label if not perfectly centered and if not perfectly smooth will cause the disc to be unbalanced.
+First, in the short term, an adhesive label if not perfectly centered and if not perfectly smooth will result in an unbalanced disc.
 CDs spin at rather high speeds and even a slight imbalance will affect performance even to the point where some or all of the disc cannot be read.
 The imbalance tends to be more prevalent on the outer portion of the disc.

-Therefore, in summary, the use of adhesive labels on CDs is not a good idea.
+Therefore, in summary, the use of adhesive labels on CDs is not a good idea and not recommended by the storage standard for optical disc media.
 For DVDs, these labels will cause even more of a balance problem, although delamination of disc layers is not a problem because of the different construction that DVDs have when compared to CDs.

 For more information on labeling optical discs, please visit the cd storage section of the